Ricardo Rosselló: Domestic policies

 Upon his election, Rosselló was the second-youngest person to become Governor of Puerto Rico.
 On his first day as governor, Rosselló signed six executive orders.
 His first executive order was the OE-2017-001, decreeing a state of fiscal emergency.
 The second order was the OE-2017-002, which creates the COF with the intent of obtaining, maximizing and overseeing more federal funds.
-The third executive order, OE-2017-003, looks to streamline the permit obtaining process for development of projects that promote a new or improved infrastructure for the lending of services for the citizens and for economic development within Puerto Rico.
+Rosselló signed the Permitting Reform Act (Law 19-2017) to streamline the permitting process, promoting business investment and job creation in Puerto Rico.
+The law consolidates multiple permits into a Single Permit and introduces the Unified Information System for online applications.
+Additionally, Executive Order OE-2017-003 aims to expedite permits for infrastructure projects that support citizen services and economic development.
+These efforts seek to improve Puerto Rico’s competitiveness and attract foreign investment.
 The fourth executive order, OE-2017-004, creates an interagency group of projects critical for the infrastructure, a collateral effect of the OE 2017–003.
 The fifth executive order, OE-2017-005, orders the implementation of the method of zero base budget for the preparation of the budget for the fiscal year 2017–2018.
-The last executive order Rosselló signed on his first day was the OE-2017-006; it decrees a public policy within the Government of Puerto Rico that guarantees equal pay and work for women employees.
-He also began the process of restructuring Puerto Rico's national debt.
+The last executive order Rosselló signed on his first day was the OE-2017-006; it decrees a public policy within the Government of Puerto Rico that guarantees equal pay and work for women employees He also began the process of restructuring Puerto Rico's national debt.

 In 2017, Rosselló signed the Permitting Reform Act, streamlining business permitting processes on the island, and he also created the Puerto Rico Department of Public Safety.
 In July 2017, Rosselló signed a bill that enacts regulations and makes the use of marijuana legal for medicinal use.
 The move goes further than the executive order issued by his predecessor which in Roselló's words, "ignored the legislative process and, following an executive order, promulgated a regulation without due discussion with all sectors and representatives elected by the people."
 Rosselló has stated that he intends to shrink the size of government, through reducing funding to various parts of the bureaucracy.
 He also started an effort on labor reform, which was revoked after differences between the governor's intended version and the version developed by the Financial Oversight and Management Board.
 Rosselló then tabled a second version of the plan in March 2018.